13pixlar/sticky-list/README.md

 #### List and edit Gravity Form entries on the front end

-Front end editing of entries has allways been a problem in gravity forms.
-Solutions that exist are bugg and not very feature rich.
-Gravity Forms Sticky List aims to fill that gap and provida a simple and solid way to view, edit and delete entry submissions on the front end.
-The goal of the plugin is not to to diplay entries in a fancy way (excelent GravityViews allready does that brilliantly) but to provide a simple, lightweight and rock solid way to list, edit and delete submissions on the front-end.
+Front end editing of entries has allways been a problem in Gravity Forms.
+Solutions that exist are buggy and not very feature rich.
+Gravity Forms Sticky List aims to fill this gap and provide a simple and solid way to view, edit and delete entry submissions on the front end.
+The goal of the plugin is not to to diplay entries in a fancy way (excelent <a href="https://gravityview.co/">GravityViews</a> allready does that brilliantly) but to provide a simple, lightweight and rock solid way to list, edit and delete submissions on the front-end.
 Lists can be embedded in any post or page and you can have as many lists as you want in a single page.

 #### Edit Gravity Form entries from front end